illustration The Besançon Museum

 The Naturalium

-Located in the heart of the Besançon Citadel, on the first floor of what was once the officers' building in Vauban's time, the Naturalium comprises six exhibition rooms with a total surface area of 175m2, dedicated to major themes that provide a better understanding of the notion of biodiversity and its challenges:
+Located in the heart of the Citadel of Besançon, on the ground floor of what was once the officers' building during the Vauban era, the Naturalium comprises six exhibition rooms with a total surface area of 175, dedicated to major themes that provide a better understanding of the concept of biodiversity and its challenges:

 • Room 1: